Table of Contents

-- It is important to note that chromatids cannot be considered as “sister” unless they are held together by the centromere.
+- It is important to note that chromatids cannot be considered as “sister” unless the centromere holds them together.

-- During the onset of cell division, the aim is to form cells that are capable of both function and reproduction; the chromatid is the structure that ensures that this process occurs correctly.
+- During the onset of cell division, the aim is to form cells capable of both function and reproduction; the chromatid is the structure that ensures that this process occurs correctly.

 Difference Between Chromosome and Chromatid

-The table below summarizes the major differences of the two in terms of structure and function.
+The table below summarizes the two’s major differences in structure and function.

 |Occurrence||Occurs throughout the cell’s life cycle.||Created only when the cell undergoes mitosis or meiosis.|